-Workday and PI Portal.
+Workday and PI Portal

 Pls are responsible for frequently checking their Workday inbox for notifications and reviewing and approving transactions in a timely manner.
 Pls work with the Central Support Team to initiate purchasing (goods and services including consultant and vendor setups), travel, hiring, and payroll transactions for staff and students.
-Note: if a PI does not act on an item in their Workday inbox, it will become "stuck," and progress will be stalled until the PI completes the action.
+Note: if a Pl does not act on an item in their Workday inbox, it will become "stuck," and progress will be stalled until the Pl completes the action.

-Pls are responsible for reviewing payroll and non-payroll expenses in Workday and/or Pl Portal, alerting their GM if anything looks incorrect, and working with their GM to problem solve and take appropriate action to request corrections based on guidance from the GM.
+Pls are responsible for reviewing payroll and non-payroll expenses in Workday, alerting their GM if anything looks incorrect, and working with their GM to problem solve and take appropriate action to make corrections.
 The Pl's frequent review of grant financials allows corrections to be made in real time rather than being delayed.
 It is recommended that Pls review project financials on at least a monthly basis.
-Regular review of financials and taking advantage of requesting standing post award meetings throughout the year will reduce turnaround time of any needed corrections.

-Pls are responsible for reviewing award restrictions, required reporting, effort certifications, and financial reports.
-If the Pl has questions, they consult with their GM for guidance or set up a post-award meeting.
+PIs are responsible for reviewing award restrictions, required reporting, effort certifications, and financial reports.
+If the PI has questions, they consult with their GM for guidance or set up a post-award meeting.

-Effort Certification Reports.
+Effort Certification Reports

 Investigators complete Effort Certification to confirm that payroll expenses (salary, stipend, effort) to the sponsor are reasonable in relation to the work performed, and the effort provided to the sponsor is at least as great as the effort promised to the sponsor.